nathan-judges/dukestreet/PRD.md

 Scroll Functionality: Button scrolls to contact-form-section or falls back to viewport height

-**Note:** The navigation features a clean layout with location text on the left and a white "Get in touch" button on the right, matching the mockup design.
+**Note:** The navigation features exact specifications matching the provided design with precise spacing, typography, and layout.

 Spacing: